rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 # First Steps in Rsvim

-To start rsvim, enter this command:
+To start Rsvim, enter this command:

 ```bash
 rsvim file.txt